elix/elix.org/content/DialogModalityMixin.md

 # DialogModalityMixin

 **Purpose:** blocks various user interactions to make an overlay behave like a modal dialog.
-This mixin is generally used in conjunction with a backdrop like [ModalBackdrop](ModalBackdrop).
+This mixin is generally used in conjunction with [OverlayMixin](OverlayMixin) for basic overlay behavior, and a backdrop like [ModalBackdrop](ModalBackdrop) for additional modality.

 This mixin works in the middle of the Elix user interface [pipeline](pipeline):